DiCITS/MasterDatCom/exercises/exercise_docker.md

 # Exercise with Docker

-## Create LDAP client application in PHP
+## Create WebService and modify landing page.

 Go to ``betatun.ugr.es``.